cvantienen/cvantienen/README.md

 ## About Me 🚀
-I am a dedicated programmer with a strong focus on cybersecurity since 2015.
-My primary language is **Python**, which I appreciate for its simplicity and versatility.
-While I thrive in Python, I also enjoy exploring a variety of programming languages and technologies.
+I am a dedicated programmer with a strong focus on cybersecurity since 2015 and have been working as a government contractor since 2021.
+My primary language is Python, which I appreciate for its simplicity and versatility.

 ## Projects 🌐
-I’ve developed several websites and applications that reflect my interests and skills:
+ I have independently built the following websites and applications:

 - **codyvantienen.com**: My personal website, showcasing my portfolio and projects.
 - **gsa-help.com**: A software solution designed to enhance government sales processes.